yuripramos/react-chat-app/README.md

 ## :octopus: Getting Started

 Simple chat application between users made with Socket.io, React and Typescript.
-This is project is responsive.
+This project is responsive.

 |     | Specs                                                                                                     |
 | --- | --------------------------------------------------------------------------------------------------------- |